Deathronik/Parse-Photo-LightShot/README.md

 # Parse-Photo-LightShot
-Parse Photo from LightShot on Python
+Parser Photo from LightShot on Python